Two people whom you consider your family have just collapsed, as though the strength in their legs simply vanished.

 “Don’t encourage him to do anything sacrilegious, Blood!”

 “Love people and forgive sin, Will,” Mary continues.
-“Yes, you will find betrayal, despair and loss, but happiness, hope and other good things are here as well.
+“You will find betrayal, despair and loss, but happiness, hope and other good things are here as well.
 May the gods be with you always.”

 Despite not being related by blood and them being undead, they are your family in every way.